txt/plm19/doc/week2.md

   and img_ref = { img_src : string; img_alt : string; }
 ```

-Grammer s can be used to code precences, without explicit numbers. e.g in the following, "/" is "inside "+"
+Grammar s can be used to code precedence's, without explicit numbers. e.g in the following, "/" is "inside "+"
   Also, "/" is left associative.

 ```